Who should enter the Marketing Achievement Awards?

 The qualifying period for all entries is 1st March 2019 – 6th September 2020.

-All work submitted must have been commercially produced and must be live in the market 18-months prior to submission.
+All work submitted must have been commercially published/launched/aired/activated and must be live in the market during this period.

 What should my entries include?

-All entries must follow the necessary category-specific entry criteria, and include any supporting collateral you wish to include such as campaign images and results.
-The online process will guide you through what’s required – if you follow the steps and allow enough time to complete each entry, you’ll complete them with ease.
+The online process will guide you through exactly what’s required – if you follow the steps and allow enough time to complete each entry, you’ll complete them with ease.

 How do I enter?